our historysee where we've been and where we're going

 Lacking Standard Iowa’s marketing savvy and financial clout, PCO in 1900 agreed to be acquired by Standard Oil Co.
 (New Jersey), while retaining the name of Pacific Coast Oil Co.

 richmond’s colossal refinery

-After buying 500 acres of rolling lands on the northeast shore of San Francisco Bay in 1901, Standard completed the Richmond Refinery a year later.
-To feed this new colossus of West Coast refineries, Standard laid a pipeline from Richmond to the prolific new oil fields at Kern River and Coalinga.
+After buying 500 acres of rolling lands on the northeast shore of San Francisco Bay in 1901, the company completed the Richmond Refinery a year later.
+To feed this new colossus of West Coast refineries, it laid a pipeline from Richmond to the prolific new oil fields at Kern River and Coalinga.

 a new entity is born

 As the company grew, it changed structurally.
-In 1906, a consolidation between Pacific Coast Oil and Iowa Standard created a new entity, Standard Oil Co.
+In 1906, a consolidation between PCO and Standard Iowa created a new entity, Standard Oil Co.
 (California), finalizing an integration that had existed for six years.